greg7mdp/parallel-hashmap/README.md

 ### Thanks

-I would like to thank Google's Matt Kulukundis for his excellent presentation of the flat_hash_map design at CPPCON 2017 - my frustration with not being able to use it most likely triggered my insight into the parallel_map_map.
-Also many thanks to the Abseil container developers - I believe the main contributors are Alkis Evlogimenos and Roman Perepelitsa - who created an excellent codebase into which the graft of this new hash map took easily, and finally to Google for open-sourcing Abseil.
+I would like to thank Google's Matt Kulukundis for his excellent presentation of the flat_hash_map design at CPPCON 2017 - my frustration with not being able to use it helped trigger my insight into the parallel_map_map.
+Also many thanks to the Abseil container developers - I believe the main contributors are Alkis Evlogimenos and Roman Perepelitsa - who created an excellent codebase into which the graft of this new hashmap took easily, and finally to Google for open-sourcing Abseil.
+Thanks also to my son Andre for reviewing this paper, and for his patience when I was rambling to him about the parallel_hash_map and all its benefits.

 ### Links